Ismalf/Darkaloid/README.md

 A dark theme for brackets!

-Cold colour palette with a focus colouring and decolouring effect!
+Cold color palette with a focus coloring and decoloring effect!
-While you keep the mouse over the code area it will be coloured, move your mouse to another place and the color is gone!
+While you keep the mouse over the code area it will be colored, move your mouse to another place and the color is gone!

 # LICENSE
 Licensed under MIT.